Glossary of technical writing terms

 hyperlink

-In online documentation, a link from one part of a document to another part of a document or to another document.
+In online documentation, a hyperlink is a link from one part of a document to a different part of a document or to a different document.
 Usually, the link is coloured text, or a small graphic.
 A user clicks the link to view the new location.

 hypermedia